ToBlick/cs101/slides/welcome.md

 ## Communication

 Announcements concerning the course will be posted on Brightspace.
-There is also a discussions forum there.
+There is also a discussion forum there.
 You can always talk to me before or after class.
 If you want to meet outside of those times, please reach out via email.

 ---